Southland-Steel/ssf-powerfab/workweeks/docs/workweeks.md

 - Filter results are cached to avoid reprocessing
 - Indexes are built for faster filtering

+## Troubleshooting Guide

+Common issues and their solutions:

+1. **Missing or NaN TotalEstimatedManHours**:
+    - Check that `AssemblyManHoursEach` and `MainPieceQuantity` are available
+    - Solution: Calculate from available data or use fallback values

+2. **Workweek changing issues**:
+    - Problem: Data not properly refreshed when changing workweeks
+    - Solution: Clear all data and filters before loading new workweek

+3. **Slow loading**:
+    - Problem: Large datasets causing poor performance
+    - Solution: Use batched loading and process data in smaller chunks

+4. **Missing stations**:
+    - Problem: Station data not appearing in the table
+    - Solution: Check that station is included in the `orderedStations` array

 ## Maintenance Guidelines

 When modifying this module:

-1. Add new station types to the `orderedStations` array
+1. Add new station types to the `orderedStations` array in workweeks-core.js
-2. Update station distribution percentages in `calculateStationHours` function
+2. Update station distribution percentages in `calculateStationHours` function in workweeks-stations.js
 3. For new piecemark stations, extend the `PiecemarkStation` class
 4. For new assembly stations, extend the base `Station` class
+5. Always verify property calculations (especially TotalEstimatedManHours) when making changes